damar-wicaksono/trace-simexp/README.rst

    of input files (list of parameters file, design matrix file, and list of graphic variables)
- - Iso-probabilistic transformation of the normalized design matrix is available for uniform, discrete, log-uniform, and uniform
+ - Iso-probabilistic transformation of the normalized design matrix is available for uniform, discrete, and log-uniform

 Requirements
 -----------